The Knight's Tale: Synopsis

 Two cousins and knights, Palamon and Arcite, are captured and imprisoned by Theseus, duke of Athens, after being found unconscious following his battle against Creon.
-Their cell sits in the tower of Theseus' castle, with a window which overlooks his palace garden.
+Their cell sits in the tower of Theseus's castle, with a window which overlooks his palace garden.
 The imprisoned Palamon wakes early one morning in May and catches sight of Emelye, who is Theseus's sister-in-law, below in the courtyard picking flowers for a garland.
 He instantly falls in love with her, wondering if she is human or a goddess; his moan is heard by Arcite, who then also wakes and sees Emelye.
 He falls in love with her as well.
 This angers Palamon, who believes that he claimed her first.
 Arcite argues that he also loved Emelye before it was even established that she was human, and adds that love obeys no rules anyway.

 The friendship between Palamon and Arcite quickly deteriorates over their competition for Emelye.
-After some years, Arcite is released from prison through the help and advice of Pirithous, a mutual friend of Theseus and Arcite, amending Arcite's sentence down from imprisonment to exile; but Arcite laments that being away from Emelye is worse than imprisonment.
+After some years, Arcite is released from prison through the help and advice of Perotheus, a mutual friend of Theseus and Arcite, commuting Arcite's sentence from imprisonment to exile; but Arcite laments that being away from Emelye is worse than imprisonment.
 He later secretly returns to Athens in disguise and enters service in Emelye's household, to get close to her.
 Palamon eventually escapes by drugging the jailer, and, while hiding in a grove, overhears Arcite singing about love and fortune.